 Some Quick Definitions

-Before we get started, let’s get you up to speed on some of the marketing jargon we’ll be using in this guide, in case you’re new to marketing or want to do some more research yourself.
+Before we get started, let’s nail down some of the marketing jargon we’ll be using in this guide.

 Your campaign page is an example of what’s known in the marketing world as a “Landing Page.”

 While there are all sorts of landing pages used in all sorts of ways, they’re basically any page on your website dedicated to generating sales of a specific product – or in your case, donations for your fundraising campaign.